 It is going to look different for those of you that have an intolerance/ethical preference vs those of you with a non-negotiable allergy when you vacation at Disney World.

-For most people, you’ll be able to eat foods listed on the allergen menu (where available) and maybe most importantly, choose the options with the plant based symbol.
+For most people, you’ll be able to eat foods listed on the allergen menu (where available) and maybe most importantly, choose many of the options with the plant based symbol.
 In 2019 Disney World rolled out a new menu at every location that has at least one plant based entree, and you can see it on the menu with the green leaf.

 This means that for some people, like those who are lactose intolerant, or have a very mild intolerance to milk, speaking with a chef won’t even be necessary because ordering the plant based symbol or ordering from the allergy menu that most locations have will be enough to avoid milk based products.

 If you have a NON NEGOTIABLE allergy, things will be *slightly more complicated* because you’ll need to speak with a Chef/Manager and be diligent in confirming that your food is actually dairy free.
 Always double and triple check with everyone you talk with that you have a life threatening allergy and confirm that food comes out seperate (and likely with a little allergy skewer)